dib-lab/elvers/docs/sourmash.md

 ```
   extra: ' --track-abundance '
 ```
-Be sure the modified lines go into the config file you're using to run `eelpond` (see [Understanding and Configuring Workflows](configure.md)).
+Be sure the modified lines go into the config file you're using to run `elvers` (see [Understanding and Configuring Workflows](configure.md)).

 See the [sourmash documentation](https://sourmash.readthedocs.io/en/latest/index.html) to learn more about the parameters you can use with sourmash compute.

-## Sourmash eelpond rule
+## Sourmash elvers rule

-We use a slightly modified version of the [sourmash snakemake wrapper](https://github.com/dib-lab/eelpond/blob/master/rules/sourmash/sourmash-wrapper.py) to run Sourmash compute via snakemake.
+We use a slightly modified version of the [sourmash snakemake wrapper](https://github.com/dib-lab/elvers/blob/master/rules/sourmash/sourmash-wrapper.py) to run Sourmash compute via snakemake.

-For snakemake afficionados, see our sourmash rules on [github](https://github.com/dib-lab/eelpond/blob/master/rules/sourmash/sourmash.rule).
+For snakemake afficionados, see our sourmash rules on [github](https://github.com/dib-lab/elvers/blob/master/rules/sourmash/sourmash.rule).